Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 How does Hexagon AEON compare to Agility Digit?

 Both are industrial humanoids with live enterprise deployments, but they are architecturally different.
 Agility Digit (~$250K, 16 DOF) is a bipedal walker designed for warehouse logistics — it can navigate stairs, uneven surfaces, and tight spaces.
 AEON (34 DOF, wheeled) is designed for factory floors requiring precision measurement, reality capture, and digital twin creation.
-Digit has a US manufacturing base and more units deployed; AEON has a deeper sensor suite (22 sensors) and Hexagon's metrology expertise.
+Digit has a US manufacturing base; AEON is developed in Zurich with European factory deployments and a 1,000-unit Schaeffler commitment.
 For US warehouse logistics, Digit is the stronger fit.
 For European industrial environments prioritizing reality capture, AEON leads.

 What is the Hexagon AEON BMW deployment?

-BMW Group Plant Leipzig is the site of the first humanoid robot production deployment in Germany.
-The deployment timeline: theoretical evaluation and lab testing (H2 2025), first test deployment at Leipzig (December 2025), factory floor integration (planned April 2026), and full pilot phase (planned summer 2026).
-AEON's focus at Leipzig is on high-voltage battery assembly and exterior component production.
-BMW has established a dedicated Centre of Competence for Physical AI in Production to oversee the program.
-Hexagon is a long-standing BMW partner in sensor technology and software.
+BMW Group Plant Leipzig is the first humanoid robot production deployment in Germany.
+Timeline: theoretical evaluation and lab testing (H2 2025), first test deployment at Leipzig (December 2025), factory floor integration (April 2026), full pilot phase (summer 2026).
+Two AEON units are working simultaneously in two use cases, with BMW targeting both in production by year-end 2026.
+Focus areas: high-voltage battery assembly and exterior component production.
+BMW has a dedicated Centre of Competence for Physical AI in Production overseeing the program.
+BMW's prior Spartanburg pilot with Figure AI moved 90,000 parts across 30,000+ X3 units.

 What is the Hexagon Robotics NVIDIA partnership?

-Hexagon used NVIDIA's complete robotics stack to develop and deploy AEON.
-This includes: NVIDIA Isaac Sim (simulation), NVIDIA Isaac Lab (reinforcement learning), NVIDIA Isaac GR00T N1.5 (foundation model post-training), NVIDIA GR00T-Mimic (synthetic motion data), NVIDIA Jetson Orin (onboard compute), NVIDIA Omniverse (digital twin creation), and a planned upgrade to NVIDIA IGX Thor for functional safety.
-At GTC 2026 (March 16, 2026), Hexagon was named an NVIDIA GR00T ecosystem partner — one of only seven humanoid companies cited in the official GTC press release alongside AGIBOT, Agility, Boston Dynamics, Figure, 1X, and NEURA Robotics.
+Hexagon uses NVIDIA's complete robotics stack: Isaac Sim (simulation), Isaac Lab (reinforcement learning), GR00T N1.5 (foundation model), GR00T-Mimic (synthetic data), Jetson Orin (onboard compute), Omniverse (digital twins), with a planned IGX Thor upgrade for functional safety.
+At GTC 2026 (March 16, 2026), Hexagon was named an NVIDIA GR00T ecosystem partner — one of only seven humanoid companies cited alongside AGIBOT, Agility, Boston Dynamics, Figure, 1X, and NEURA Robotics.

 How does AEON compare to Unitree humanoid robots?

-The fundamental difference: Unitree robots are commercially available products you can buy today; AEON is an enterprise pilot platform you cannot purchase.
+The key difference: Unitree robots are commercially available products you can buy today; AEON is an enterprise deployment platform.
 The Unitree H2 ($40,900+, 43+ DOF, 20 kg payload) and G1 ($21,600+, 43 DOF) are bipedal humanoids with established North American distribution.
 AEON (34 DOF, wheeled, 15 kg/8 kg payload) is designed for precision measurement and digital twin workflows that Unitree robots do not offer.
-For buyers who need a humanoid now, Unitree wins by availability.
+For buyers needing a humanoid now, Unitree wins on availability.
 For large manufacturers evaluating reality capture automation, AEON offers capabilities the Unitree lineup does not.

 Does the Hexagon AEON use legs or wheels?